DrewThomasson/ebook2audiobookXTTS/README.md

                         ough_fine_tune/resolve/main/Finished_model_files.zip?download=tr
                         ue'.
 More XTTS fine-tunes can be found on my Hugging Face at 'https://huggingface.co/drewThomasson'.
+  --temperature TEMPERATURE
+                        Temperature for the model.
+Defaults to 0.65.
+Higher Tempatures will lead to more creative outputs IE: more Hallucinations.
+                        Lower Tempatures will be more monotone outputs IE: less Hallucinations.
+  --length_penalty LENGTH_PENALTY
+                        A length penalty applied to the autoregressive decoder.
+Defaults to 1.0.
+  --repetition_penalty REPETITION_PENALTY
+                        A penalty that prevents the autoregressive decoder from repeating itself.
+Defaults to 2.0.
+  --top_k TOP_K         Top-k sampling.
+Lower values mean more likely outputs and
+                        increased audio generation speed.
+Defaults to 50.
+  --top_p TOP_P         Top-p sampling.
+Lower values mean more likely outputs and
+                        increased audio generation speed.
+Defaults to 0.8.
+  --speed SPEED         Speed factor for the speech generation.
+IE: How fast the
+                        Narrerator will speak.
+Defaults to 1.0.
+  --enable_text_splitting ENABLE_TEXT_SPLITTING
+                        Enable splitting text into sentences.
+Defaults to True.

 Example: python script.py --headless --ebook path_to_ebook --voice path_to_voice
 --language en --use_custom_model True --custom_model model.pth --custom_config